The Magnificent Japanese Bunka Art of Embroidery

 can feel the three dimensional effect this piece has, as it brings you the viewer

 Another piece is "Mount Fuji", where you see

-the splendor of the majestic mount and the forest at the base of the mountain.
+the splendor of the majestic mountain and the forest at the base of the mountain.

 "Ukiyoe's Girl", portrays a colorfully